saasmanual/website/src/content/moving-to-aws/index.md

 ![/assets/img/posts/moving-to-aws/local-terminal.png](/assets/img/posts/moving-to-aws/local-terminal.png)

 If that is the case, you can now preview the website by accessing [http://localhost:5001](http://localhost:5001) 🎉.
 Now when we make changes, like writing a new post, I eventually commit the changes to Git and push them to GitHub.
-Full and updated instructions can be found in the file README.md.

 ## Deploying to production